2024 Solar Incentives Guide for Palos Hills, IL - Tax Credits & Rebates

 EcoWatch's Palos Hills, IL Solar Incentives FAQs

-Specific incentives, including those run by the Illinois government or by your county/municipality, could have additional qualifications.
-Speak with your local Palos Hills solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including ones handled by the Illinois government or by your county/municipality, may have additional qualifications.
+Get in touch with your local Palos Hills solar installer to find out what incentives your project will qualify for.

-How much can I save on my electric bill annually if I install solar panels on my Palos Hills home?
+How much can I save on my electric bill annually if I add solar panels to my house in Palos Hills?

 What are the highest-rated solar panel installation companies near me?